JoerivanEngelen/wflow_modflow6_bmi/README.md

 ### PyCall
-[PyCall](https://github.com/JuliaPy/PyCall.jl) is required to let Julia call Python functions, but also to do the opposite, which is what we are going to do.
+[PyCall](https://github.com/JuliaPy/PyCall.jl) is required to let Julia call Python functions, but also to install Julia packages from Python, which is what we might need.
 Installing PyCall by default installs an extra conda installation, which seemed to confuse my computer.
 Therefore one can build PyCall against an existing Python environment.